 From civil unrest to economic pressures, most of the airports on our list succumb to manmade elements, however, Goma International Airport suffered at the hands of mother nature instead.
 The airstrip, found in the Democratic Republic of Congo had its 1000 ft. tarmac destroyed from a natural disaster.

 In 2002, the Nyiragongo volcano exploded and flooded the region with lava.
-The airport suffered a bulk of the destruction and was rendered completely unusable.
+The airport was destroyed and rendered unusable.
 And unfortunately, there were casualties.
-The lava, in combination with civil unrest, led the airport to close its doors.
-It is now an urban jungle gym.
+The lava, together with civil unrest, led the airport to close its doors.
+And while it has recently reopened, it resembled an urban jungle gym (above) for several years.

 From 1939 to 2001, the Kalamaki Airfield served as Greece's standalone airport welcoming global traffic.
 For decades, the terminals saw travelers from far and wide, but in 2001 the space was overcome by German military presence in response to mounting diplomatic tensions between the two countries.